user_image

 Secure AI Assistants (SAIS)

-Informing the Future of Data Protection by Design and by Default in Smart Homes (FOSH)
+Data Protection in Smart Homes (FOSH)

 The introduction of the GDPR in Europe changed the design landscape for smart devices, requiring new design techniques to ensure that devices are able to adequately protect users' data.
 This project informed the future of data protection by design and by default in smart homes through a combination of ethnography and speculative design.